inspireui/mstore/Readme.md

 [![N|Solid](http://news.inspireui.com/wp-content/uploads/2017/06/powerbuy-1.png)](http://inspireUI.com)

 ### Installation
--   Extract the database file and change the wp-config.php to your database connection.
+-   Extract the database file and change the wp-config.php to your database connection and site URL.
 -   Setup your virtual host and change the app config to this Wordpress site.
 -   Account login: root / 12345678 or user / 12345678